DanMaklen/dmSpellLearning/Readme.md

 - You focus less if there are a lot of people around you.
 - You focus less if you are studying multiple spells in parralel.
 - You focus better if you focus your study on few spells.
+- Your focus is affected by where you study:
+  - Some locations give various amounts of boosts to your focus.
+Classified under 3 tierd (lesser, minor and major).
+  - Some locations give various amounts of debuff to your focus.
+Classified under 3 tierd (lesser, minor and major).
+  - Inns count as lesser boost location.
+  - Player houses count as minor boost location.
 - *Warning*!
 If you are too focused you get more exhausted.

 - Focus Potions